Isogeny graphs with maximal real multiplication: Endomorphism ring computation - a depth-first algorithm

-for every prime factor $\ell_i$ in the factorization of $n$.
-The advantage of using this family of elements instead of $\alpha$ is that instead of working over the extension field generated by the coordinates of the $n$-torsion points, we may work over the field of definition of the $\ell_i^{d_i}$-torsion, for every prime factor $\ell_i$.
-Nevertheless, it should be noted that the exponent $d_i$ can be as large as the $\ell_i$-valuation of the conductor $[\cO_K:\bZ[\pi]]$.
+is an endomorphism, for all $i$.
+The advantage of working locally is that instead of working over the extension field generated by the coordinates of the $N$-torsion points, we may work over the field of definition of the $\ell_i^{d_i}$-torsion, for every prime factor $\ell_i$ separately.
+Nevertheless, it should be noted that the exponent $d_i$ can be as large as the $\ell_i$-valuation of the conductor $[\cO_K:\bZ[\pi,\bar{\pi}]]$.